thob97/qmk_firmware_bm40hsrgb_v2/readme.md

  * make

 ### Installation
- - make sure that your pc uses an english keyboard layout.
-But for maximum compatibility use [EurKey](https://eurkey.steffen.bruentjen.eu/layout.html)
+ - Ensure that your PC is set to use an English keyboard layout.
+However, for maximum compatibility, consider using [EurKey](https://eurkey.steffen.bruentjen.eu/layout.html).
  - `git clone https://github.com/thob97/qmk_firmware_bm40hsrgb_v2_Neo_Bone.git`
- - `cd qmk_firmware_bm40hsrgb_v2_Neo_Bone/keyboards/kprepublic/bm40hsrgb/rev2/`
+ - `cd qmk_firmware_bm40hsrgb_v2_Neo_Bone`

 ### Compile and run
+ - `make git-submodule`
  - `make kprepublic/bm40hsrgb/rev2:default:flash`
  - `echo 'PATH="$HOME/.local/bin:$PATH"' >> $HOME/.bashrc && source $HOME/.bashrc`

 ## Vizualise Keymap:
-The pdf for a visualized representation of the keymap was created with: https://config.qmk.fm/#/kprepublic/bm40hsrgb/LAYOUT_planck_mit.
+The PDF file, which provides a visualized representation of the keymap, was generated using: https://config.qmk.fm/#/kprepublic/bm40hsrgb/LAYOUT_planck_mit.
-This is for visual representation only!
-Some keys differ with this json file/ on this website, as they can not be represented on them. (e.g. reset key needs to be pressed 10times for ist functionality -> this can not be represented in the website )
+Please note that this visualization is for illustrative purposes only.
+Some keys may differ from the JSON file or the website because certain functionalities cannot be accurately represented (e.g., I have implemented a feature that protects against accidental pressing of the reset key.
+The key must be pressed 10 times for its functionality.
+This cannot be visualized on the website).

 ## Example pictures
 <p float="left">